You can find out more about this series of posts in an introductory post I published about the series.

 About Microsoft Fabric

-Microsoft Fabric was publicly announced during the keynote at Microsoft Build 2023.
-Which is taking place during the period that this post is published.
+Microsoft Fabric was first publicly announced during the keynote at Microsoft Build 2023.
+Which took place during the period that this post is published.

 It is unifying the functionality you can find in various applications together within one Software as a Service solution to deliver a unified analytics platform.